andreiperevalovstorehub/SH_AutomationNinjas/training/Syllabus.md

 ## Session 1 - Remove Duplicates and Organize Data

 In our first session, we'll work on a task involving a Google Sheet with three tabs.
-Our objective will be to create a script that removes duplicate entries from a 'New Leads' list when compared against a 'Master Contact List', and then copies the unique new leads over to a third 'Output' tab.
+Our objective will be to create a script that removes duplicate email addresses from a 'New Leads' list when compared against a 'Master Contact List', and then copies the unique new leads over to a third 'Output' tab.

 For this session, make a copy of this set of data as your [test data](https://docs.google.com/spreadsheets/d/1EBSwlbsk6yZd100NH0e4wpd4o07ZELXYLTMrYDv9reY/edit#gid=1552392585)